 The Harrington Academic Hall WTAMU Amarillo Center (here in after referred to as Amarillo Center in this report) is located in the heart of Amarillo's downtown area, opened in their new location in November of 2018 with students arriving in January 2019.
 The Amarillo Center is a teaching site that is considered a separate campus according to The Clery Act.
-Prior to the 2019 Amarillo Center Annual Security Report, all crime statistics for this location are included in the non-campus category.
-With the 2018 statistics, they are separated and labeled in a separate

-Amarillo Center Annual Security Report.
-Additional information specific to the Amarillo Center teaching site can be found in the 2022 Amarillo Center Annual Security Report at www.wtamu.edu/safety.
+Additional information specific to the Amarillo Center teaching site can be found in the 2023 Amarillo Center Annual Security Report at www.wtamu.edu/safety.